KipCollo/Java-Revision/libraries/OkHttp/Readme.md

 4. Automatic GZIP compression of responses.
 5. Caching for improved speed and offline support.
 6. Handling redirects and retries.

+OkHttp perseveres when the network is troublesome: it will silently recover from common connection problems.
+If your service has multiple IP addresses, OkHttp will attempt alternate addresses if the first connect fails.
+This is necessary for IPv4+IPv6 and services hosted in redundant data centers.

+OkHttp supports modern TLS features (TLS 1.3, ALPN, certificate pinning).
+It can be configured to fall back for broad connectivity.

+Using OkHttp is easy.
+Its request/response API is designed with fluent builders and immutability.
+It supports both synchronous blocking calls and async calls with callbacks.

 Adding OkHttp to Your Project